ephetic/functional/README.md

 ```

 ## Erlang-inspired pattern matching
 Patterns are checked in order, stopping with the first match.
-If no patterns match, the generated function will return `undefined` when called.
+If no patterns match, the generated function will return `undefined`.

 The pattern wildcard is the function itself (and can be aliased to any symbol you prefer).